onflow/flow/flips/20220203-capability-controllers.md

 }
 ```

-The auth account would get new methods to get CapCons in order to manage capabilities:
+The `AuthAccount` would get new methods to get CapCons in order to manage capabilities:

 ```cadence
 // Get all capability controllers for capabilities that target this storage path